input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-01-cli-options.md

   --node-timeout SEC       How much to wait for the node to exit before killing
                            it.
   --report-server URL      Where to send logs in case of failure.
+  --configuration-file FILEPATH
+                           Path to a yaml configuration file --configuration-key TEXT Key within the configuration file to use --system-start TIMESTAMP System start time.
+Format - seconds since Unix Epoch.
+  --configuration-seed INTEGER
+                           Seed for genesis generation.
+Overrides one from configuration file.

 Command example: